 Ipoh Cheong Kee Wan Tan Mee

 Ipoh has plenty of places to get good wan tan mee.
-And Cheong Kee Wan Tan Mee is one of them, even if their wan tan mee looks a little different from the average wan tan mee in Ipoh.
+And Cheong Kee Wan Tan Mee is one of them, even if their wan tan mee looks a little different from the average wan tan mee.

 Where is this place and what makes their wan tan mee special?

-Get the rundown of this place in this article, based on our experience as Ipoh locals.
+Get the rundown of this place here with our perspective as Ipoh locals.

-As such, wan tan mee is their signature (and only dish) and many claim that they serve the best wan tan mee in Ipoh!
+As such, wan tan mee is their signature (and only dish) and many claim that they serve the best wan tan mee in the city!

-Despite their popularity over the years, Cheong Kee Wan Tan Mee remains a humble establishment with no other branches.
+Despite their popularity over the years, the restaurant remains a humble establishment with no other branches.

 How They Prepare Wan Tan Mee At Cheong Kee Wan Tan Mee In Buntong, Ipoh